 A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-Most people traditionally have a score of 650, but scores range from 300 to 850.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get credit.
-Some of the pieces in calculating your FICO score include:
+Most people usually have a score of 650, but scores are tiered from 300 to 850.
+In recent years, however, some people have seen their score drop by hundreds of points because of loss of employment, delinquent credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the factors in calculating your FICO score are:

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

-In reviewing your credit history, you'll find that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
+When you pull your credit report, you'll see that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-Because of this, you have three scores, one for each bureau.
+You have a credit score with each of the bureaus.

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-You'll still get approved for a loan with a lower score, but the interest accumulated over the life of the loan could be more than double that of someone with a near perfect credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your FICO score gives lenders an insight into what type of borrower you are based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
+You'll still qualify for a loan with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of someone with a near perfect FICO score.

-We're used to working with all levels of FICO scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of credit history.
+Call us at 707-303-6358 and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get there?
-Building your FICO score takes time.
-It can be hard to make a large-scale change in your number with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
+How do you obtain a better score?
+Improving your FICO score takes time.
+It can be rare to make a large-scale change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
 You'll improve your credit score by using these tips:

-- Store cards and gas cards.
-For those who have no credit or below average credit, department store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and keep up your payments, which will raise your FICO score.
-You must always beware of holding a large balance for too long because these types of cards traditionally have a larger interest rate.
+- Chain store cards and gas station cards.
+For those who have non-existent credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to get credit, increase your spending limits and keep up your payments, which will raise your FICO score.
+You must always beware of carrying a large balance for too long because these types of cards normally have a surprising interest rate.

-- Use your credit.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
-But, be sure to pay them off in one or two payments.
+- Don't let your cards get dusty.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
+But, pay them off in one or two payments.

-- Stay on top of payments.
-Your FICO score plummets with every account that goes to collections.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to show that you're responsible enough to make payments to a bank.
+- Keep up with payments.
+Late payments kill your credit history.
+It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a bank.

-Knowing the methods you can use to raise your FICO score, you can move toward becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Your City Country Connection, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Your City Country Connection, the loan application process can be a stress-free experience so you, too, can achieve home ownership.